This guide covers everything you need to market your managed service/IT support business.

 Email over the last few years has dropped down the priority list as the attention spans of most have disappeared due to mobile devices and social media.
 I would far prefer to appear in someone’s social feed, be that LinkedIn, Facebook or whatever the latest social media platform is.
 You probably have formed some opinions about the strategy outlined in this book.
 Top of mind and appearing is the key to a successful video marketing campaign.

-I was chatting with a few students of the MSP Video Academy recently, and one topic that came up was "perfectionism".
+I was chatting with a few members of the IT Rockstars recently, and one topic that came up was "perfectionism".

 Most IT professionals are perfectionists or like to make they get things "right".